crowecawcaw/aws-docs-history/docs/deadline-cloud/latest/developerguide/what-job-attachments-uploads-to-amazon-s3.md

  Two objects were uploaded to S3:

-* `DeadlineCloud/Data/87cb19095dd5d78fcaf56384ef0e6241.xxh128` â The
+* `DeadlineCloud/Data/87cb19095dd5d78fcaf56384ef0e6241.xxh128` – The
  contents of `script.sh`.
-The value `87cb19095dd5d78fcaf56384ef0e6241` in the object key is the hash of the fileâs contents, and the extension `xxh128` indicates that the hash value was calculated as a 128 bit [xxhash](https://xxhash.com/ "https://xxhash.com/").
+The value `87cb19095dd5d78fcaf56384ef0e6241` in the object key is the hash of the file’s contents, and the extension `xxh128` indicates that the hash value was calculated as a 128 bit [xxhash](https://xxhash.com/ "https://xxhash.com/").
 * `DeadlineCloud/Manifests/<farm-id>/<queue-id>/Inputs/<guid>/a1d221c7fd97b08175b3872a37428e8c_input`
- â The manifest object for the job submission.
+ – The manifest object for the job submission.
 The values `<farm-id>`, `<queue-id>`, and
  `<guid>` are your farm identifier, queue identifier, and a random hexidecimal value.
 The value `a1d221c7fd97b08175b3872a37428e8c` in this